finsberg/fenicsx-plotly/README.md

 `fenicsx-plotly` is package for plotting FEniCSx objects using plotly.
 It is a successor of [`fenics-plotly`](https://github.com/finsberg/pulse).

----

-## Notice

-**This repo is a complete rewrite of `fenics-plotly` to work with FEniCSx.
-The package is not yet ready for release.**

-If you are using FEniCS please check out [`fenics-plotly`](https://github.com/finsberg/fenics-plotly) instead

----

 * Documentation: https://finsberg.github.io/fenicsx-plotly/
 * Source code: https://github.com/finsberg/fenicsx-plotly